williamgibb/deepdreamer/README.md

 python -c sample_configs/guide_demo.json
 ```

+You'll now have deep dreamed images in the folder 'output'.

 todo
 ======
 Lots of things.
 Like document the full call interface for proc.Proc.process_image.
 It's a work in progress.
 Don't be too hard on it right now.